firasmlt/widget-code/README.md

 # widget source code

-I currently am developing this widget for a client
+this widget is still under development